AlgoCompSynth/AlgoCompSynth-One/WSL-jammy/README.md

 <https://github.com/AlgoCompSynth/AlgoCompSynth-One/issues/new>.

 ## Using from the command line
-You can use the `r-reticulate` environment from the command line.
+You can use the Mamba environment from the command line.
 Both `bash` and `zsh` are supported.
 Two aliases are provided.
-`r-reticulate` activates the `r-reticulate` environment, and `deac` deactivates whatever environment you are currently in.
+`deac` deactivates whatever environment you are currently in, and the environment name itself is aliased to `mamba activate
+$MAMBA_ENV_NAME`.

 Example:

     ```
-    r-reticulate
+    # Mamba environment is 'acs-1'
+    acs-1
     python Scripts/test-torchaudio.py # runs the `torchaudio` test

     R